mevex/CE-Homework/README.md

 # CE-Homework
-This repository contains the homework for Casey's Performance-Aware Programming course
+This repository contains the homework for Casey's [Performance-Aware Programming](https://computerenhance.com) course.